Excel TRIM Function (Table of Contents)

 - A position of the cursor to the lower right corner of the formula cell (B2 in this example),

-- As the result, now you will have 2 columns original names with spaces and with formula trimmed customers’ names.
+- As a result, now you will have 2 columns original names with spaces and with formula trimmed customers’ names.

 Now, replace the values in the original column with the trimmed data value, But be careful, simply copy and paste the trimmed column data value over the original column otherwise destroy your formulas and we also we lost the data.
 So such type of this happen, you need to copy only values, not formulas, Steps are below mention.